Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/E2E.md

 | Brainpool P-384r1[^RFC5639] | `bp384`   |            192 |           7680 | ECDSA, SHA-384                 | No          |
 | Brainpool P-512r1[^RFC5639] | `bp512`   |            256 |          15360 | ECDSA, SHA-512                 | No          |

+**Note**: Asymmetric Cipher extensions declare their support using elements from other namespaces.

 [^RFC7748]: Curve25519 and Curve448 are described in [RFC 7748](https://tools.ietf.org/html/rfc7748).
 This includes binary representations
 of public keys and signatures.
 [^RFC8032]: Edwards25519 and Edwards448 are described in [RFC 8032](https://tools.ietf.org/html/rfc8032).
 This includes binary representations